Table of Contents

 However, the specs and the sound quality are where the difference lies.
 If you are looking for a more sensitive pick-up and consider yourself a ‘quiet’ vocalist, then the e835 would be a better fit for you.
 On the other hand, the SM58 is at the other end of the range as its low-end roll-off and prominent midrange make it a better option for a ‘loud’ vocalist.

 Ultimately, a microphone sounds great so long as it is used for the intended application it was designed for.

-Although equalizing and editing are often done to further enhance the quality and sound, the microphone used in the recording process itself definitely plays a huge role in the overall result.
-This is why Billie Eilish often changes her mic depending on what effect or sound she would like to achieve.
+Although equalizing and editing are often done to enhance further the quality and sound, the microphone used in the recording process itself definitely plays a massive role in the overall result.
+This is why Billie Eilish often changes her mic depending on what effect or sound she wants.

-For a whisper-like and airy effect, Billie Eilish would often use a Neumann TLM 103 but when she recorded her hit single “Ocean Eyes”, it was reported that she used an Audio-Technica AT2020.
-She has also been seen to use a Shure SM58 for some live performances.
+For a whisper-like and light effect, Billie Eilish would often use a Neumann TLM 103 but when she recorded her hit single “Ocean Eyes”, it was reported that she used an Audio-Technica AT2020.
+She has also been seen using a Shure SM58 for some live performances.